bossiemanuele/bossiemanuele.github.io/_pages/about.md

       <div class="news-date">March 2026</div>
       <img src="\images\nasa.png" alt="News icon" class="news-image">
       <div class="news-text">
-        I was honored to be invited by NASA to visit its headquarters in Washington, D.C., where I had the privilege of meeting Administrator Jared Isaacman.
+        I was honored to be invited by <strong>NASA</strong> to visit its headquarters in Washington, D.C., where I had the privilege of meeting Administrator Jared Isaacman.
       </div>
     </div>